EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I started the course.
 I recapped on alot of basic html and css.
 The next step will be to start by building a portfolio blog.
 * Challenges you faced - N/A
 * Tasks for tomorrow - Continue with lesson.

+## Day 84

+* Project you are working on - Udacity front end nano degree (blog project).
+* Progress today - Today I started with my blog project and made a git repository.
+* Challenges you faced - Cloning git project to computer.
+* Tasks for tomorrow - Start building the blog.